vaibhavc2/mantine-ui-trying-out/README.md

-# Currency Converter
+# Trying out Mantine

-This is a Currency Converter which uses APIs to convert from one currency to another.
-It is built using React, Typescript, and Mantine.
+This is a simle project in which I try out Mantine using Vite, React and Typescript.